eellpp/pubScratchpad/Tech/programming/java/javaDesignPatterns/Visitor Pattern.md

 - **Element**: An interface or abstract class that declares an `accept` method, which accepts a visitor.
     - **Concrete Element**: Implements the `accept` method, which calls the appropriate method on the visitor to process itself.

+Elements are stuff like Circle/Triangle/Square etc. Visitors are operations like  Area/Circumferance computation etc.
+Once you have the elements defined.
+Addition of new operations does not required changing the Element class or existing other visitoors.
+However adding a new element requires adding the element specific operation in all existing visitor.

+Visitor pattern choice is a tradeoff.
+**Appropriate Siutation** :
+- When you have a stable elment structure, and the operations on that structure are expected to change or expand frequently.
+Like circle/Square etc are limited.
+But operations on it will keep changing
+- When you need to perform complex, multi-step operations across a set of elements of different types.
+- When operations need to be applied uniformly across a collection of elements, and you want to centralize that logic.

+**Inappropriate Situations**:
+- When your object structure is likely to change frequently, requiring the addition of new element types.
+- When the operations on your objects are relatively simple, and the added complexity of the Visitor pattern is unnecessary.
+- When you need to preserve strict encapsulation, and the visitor’s need to access the internals of elements is a concern.

 ### How It Works:
 1. **Elements (Concrete Elements)** know how to accept a visitor.
 2. **Visitor (Concrete Visitor)** knows how to perform operations on each element.